- 1. Name of the medicinal product

 CYP2C9 poor metabolisersPatients who are known, or suspected to be CYP2C9 poor metabolisers based on genotyping or previous history/experience with other CYP2C9 substrates should be administered celecoxib with caution as the risk of dose-dependent adverse effects is increased.
-Consider reducing the dose to half the lowest recommended dose. (see section 5.2).
+Consider reducing the dose to half the lowest recommended dose (see section 5.2).

-Hepatic impairmentTreatment should be initiated at half the recommended dose in patients with established moderate liver impairment with a serum albumin of 25-35 g/l.
+Patients with hepatic impairmentTreatment should be initiated at half the recommended dose in patients with established moderate liver impairment with a serum albumin of 25-35 g/l.
 Experience in such patients is limited to cirrhotic patients (see sections 4.3, 4.4 and 5.2).

-Renal impairmentExperience with celecoxib in patients with mild or moderate renal impairment is limited, therefore such patients should be treated with caution. (see sections 4.3, 4.4 and 5.2).
+Patients with renal impairmentExperience with celecoxib in patients with mild or moderate renal impairment is limited, therefore such patients should be treated with caution. (see sections 4.3, 4.4 and 5.2).

 Concomitant NSAID useThe concomitant use of celecoxib and a non-aspirin NSAID should be avoided.

-Cardiovascular effectsIncreased number of serious cardiovascular events, mainly myocardial infarction, has been found in a long-term placebo-controlled study in subjects with sporadic adenomatous polyps treated with celecoxib at doses of 200 mg BID and 400 mg BID compared to placebo (see section 5.1).As the cardiovascular risks of celecoxib may increase with dose and duration of exposure, the shortest duration possible and the lowest effective daily dose should be used.
+Cardiovascular effectsIncreased number of serious cardiovascular (CV) events, mainly myocardial infarction (MI), has been found in a long-term placebo-controlled study in subjects with sporadic adenomatous polyps treated with celecoxib at doses of 200 mg BID and 400 mg BID compared to placebo (see section 5.1).As the cardiovascular risks of celecoxib may increase with dose and duration of exposure, the shortest duration possible and the lowest effective daily dose should be used.
 The patient's need for symptomatic relief and response to therapy should be re-evaluated periodically, especially in patients with osteoarthritis (see sections 4.2, 4.3, 4.8 and 5.1).Patients with significant risk factors for cardiovascular events (e.g. hypertension, hyperlipidaemia, diabetes mellitus, smoking) should only be treated with celecoxib after careful consideration (see section 5.1).COX-2 selective inhibitors are not a substitute for acetylsalicylic acid for prophylaxis of cardiovascular thrombo-embolic diseases because of their lack of antiplatelet effects.
 Therefore, antiplatelet therapies should not be discontinued (see section 5.1).